pslucas0212/virtwho-customerportal/README.md

 A dialog box will open where you can edit the Display name.
 After changing the Display name click the blue Save button.
 Repeat this step for the Ansible hostname.
 ![Edit Display Name](images/virthwo10.png)

 Back on the Inventory page, you will see the Display name has been updated.
-The display name in the Subscrticiptons | All RHEL page will be update after the next check with the Red Hat Hybrid Consoles which typically will happen in 24 hours.
+The display name in the Subscrticiptons | All RHEL page will be updated after the next checkin with the Red Hat Hybrid Consoles which typically happens in 24 hours.
 ![Hypervisor Inventory Page](images/virtwho11.png)